Ratnapura Electoral District

 Ratnapura electoral district is one of the 22 multi-member electoral districts of Sri Lanka created by the 1978 Constitution of Sri Lanka.
 The district is conterminous with the administrative district of Ratnapura in the Sabaragamuwa province.
 The district currently elects 10 of the 225 members of the Sri Lankan Parliament and had 734,651 registered electors in 2010.
+The district is Sri Lanka's Electorate Number 21.

+Polling Divisions

+The Ratnapura Electoral District consists of the following polling divisions: